mliszcz/msc-thesis/thesis/chapters/01-introduction.md

   * be flexible and modular, allowing users to create their own widgets and extend the system functionality via plugins;

-  * offer a *TaurusGUI*-like application, where end-users can build and adapt the GUI at runtime;
+  * offer an application, where end-users can build and adapt the GUI at runtime.

-  * be lightweight, easy to start with and have a documentation for both developers and end users;

 # Overview of TANGO Control System { #sec:tango-overview }